Zupko451/IBM-FS-SV9.1.x-Calculator/README.md

 *What every number means, what the results are telling you, and how to use them to explain a storage design — written so that someone new to storage sizing can follow it.*

 > **What changed in v5 (read this if you used an earlier build).** The performance engine was recalibrated against **IBM Storage Modeller** output.
 Three things moved materially: (1) the latency curve is now a textbook queueing model instead of an ad-hoc curve; (2) the IOPS "fit" is measured against a realistic **mixed-workload saturation point** rather than a flat derate of the datasheet peak — which lowered the usable-IOPS ceiling roughly 3–4× and made it match IBM's tooling; and (3) throughput now sizes **reads and writes separately** by transfer size.
 Because these change the output numbers, **v5 exports should not be mixed with earlier ones.** Full detail in Section 7.
+>
+> **Latest v5 update.** A peer double-check of the replication numbers against SG24-8569 found: PBR/PBHA supports FC as well as IP partnerships (Card 3 now says so explicitly); the Redbook's ~10% change-volume capacity guideline wasn't wired into the Capacity card — it now is, applied automatically whenever PBR async is active; and Card 1's core-utilisation figure was found to reflect host I/O only, with no source available to quantify replication's own CPU overhead — it now carries a standing disclaimer saying so.
+The PDF export's summary header, which had been missed in the original v5 recalibration, was also brought in line with the on-screen cards.
+See Section 7.3.

 ---